ihhub/fheroes2/docs/TRANSLATION.md

 ## Build binary translation files

-Once the translation files have been modified, for Linux/MacOS run the `make` command below in `/files/lang` to create machine object (MO) binary files which can be used by the fheroes2 engine.
+Once the translation files have been modified, for Linux/MacOS run the `make` command below in the `files/lang` subdirectory to create machine object (MO) binary files which can be used by the fheroes2 engine.

 For exmaple, for the German PO file, `de.po`, the following would be the command: